10 Signs You’re Suffering from Emotional Exhaustion

 Ten Signs That Reveal a State of Emotional Exhaustion

-Different phrases are used to describe those who are so tired that they feel like they cannot function.
+Different phrases describe those so tired that they feel like they cannot function.
 It can be called psychological burnout or emotional fatigue.
 According to a study, it’s a relatively common problem that plagues more than 58 percent of American workers.

 How do you know if you are emotionally burned out, and what should you do to combat this miserable feeling?
 Left untreated, this emotional exhaustion that you feel can send you straight to the hospital.
 Here are ten ways to tell if your emotions are on edge and need help.